 The redemption period as well as how much it will cost will vary, so see the resources below for further details.

-If the previous homeowner refuses to vacate the property after the sale, the new owner would need to file an eviction case against them in court in order to take possession of the property.
+If the previous owner refuses to vacate the property after the sale, the new owner may need to file an eviction case against them in court in order to take possession of the property.
 See the Eviction page of our Landlord/Tenant research guide to learn more about this process.

 For tenants who may be living in a home affected by foreclosure, see the Tenant Rights in a Foreclosure page of this guide for information on your rights during the foreclosure process.